 - Minimum GPA of 3.0 (official transcript to be provided by selected applicants)

-- Strong background in Chemistry (or equivalent training obtained through research experience)
+- Strong background in Chemistry (or equivalent training obtained through work or research experience)

 - Two letters of reference (sent to Tania I Houjeiry (email@example.com)